 "It's just a matter of creating balance between the sense of infinite connections and the sense of holism.
 It's the same challenge you find at any level: take groups and individuals.
 If you over-identify with the group, you lose yourself; if you over-identify with yourself, you lose community.
 It's just something we have to be conscious of now if we're going to remain coherent."

-Q: Technology is only helpful insofar as it helps us create time to do what?
+Prompt: Technology is only helpful insofar as it helps us create time to do what?

-A: Be with others.
+Be with others.